Canon RF 35mm F1.4 L VCM Lens Review

 Another advantage of a wide aperture lens is the background blur it can create.
 While wide-angle lenses are not able to create the strongest blur, 35mm f/1.4 with a close subject creates a shallow DOF, drawing the viewer's eye to the in-focus subject against a smoothly blurred background.
 Add artistic capabilities to this lens's list of highly desired features.

-The following examples (borrowed from another lens review) show the maximum blur 35mm f/1.4 can create at the respective aperture setting.
+The following examples show the maximum blur this 35mm f/1.4 lens can create at the respective aperture setting.

-Sony FE 35mm f/1.4 GM Lens Aperture Comparison Example
+Canon RF 35mm F1.4 L VCM Lens Aperture Comparison Example

-Notice how the background blur at f/1.8 compares to f/2.8 and other apertures?
+Notice the background blur at f/1.4 compared to at f/2.8 and other apertures?

 The background is a significant percentage of many images, and when the background is not complementary to the subject (or even distracting), blurring it away is extremely advantageous.
 That capability is in this lens's skill set.